oliverychen/oliverychen.github.io/index.md

 - Structural and functional MRI

-- Network and graph estimation, in particular whole-brain graph estimation
+- Graph estimation, in particular whole-brain graph estimation

+He has also worked on projects relating to partial correlation estimation and smoothing, semiparametric regression, and cross-over experimental design.

 <br />